-Old fashioned 60s school Lunch Lady Rolls, those wonderful hot rolls everybody loved in the cafeteria, can now be made with this smaller recipe mixed by hand or in a stand mixer.
+Old fashioned 60s school Lunch Lady Rolls, those wonderful hot rolls everybody loved in the cafeteria.
+You can now be made with this small batch recipe mixed by hand or in a stand mixer at home.

 🥣Ingredients